The Money and Pensions Service’s vision is “Everyone making the most of their money and pensions.“

 1. Pension guidance

 We provide information to people about workplace and personal pensions.
-In 2019/20 our trained pensions experts will help 290,000 people with their pensions queries along with expert help on our website at pensionsadvisoryservice.org.uk.
+Our trained pensions experts help people with their pensions queries along with expert help on our consumer websites.

-We will also support 205,000 people aged 55+ to make decisions on their defined contributions pension pots through our Pension Wise service at pensionwise.gov.uk
+We also support people aged 50+ to make decisions on their defined contributions pension pots through our Pension Wise service.

 2. Debt advice